brandonhlk/ouiyo/README.md

 ### How it works

-1. Select services required (remote check-in, cleaning, moving & storage)
+1. Select services required (cleaning, remote check-in & moving)
 2. Follow instructions below to fill our booking form
 3. We'll carry out the service depending on your preferences